Uninett/Argus/docs/development/howtos/commit-messages.rst

 The first line of the commit message should strive to be 50 characters or less.
 It is always better to spend those characters on a good, short summary of what the commit does.
-Avoid prefixes like "fix" or issue numbers/pull request numbers.
+Avoid prefixes like "feat:" or adding issue numbers/pull request numbers.

-Complete the sentence "Merging this commit will ..".
+Complete the sentence "Merging this commit will…".

 Examples: